Painted from Memory (Defiance): Plot

 Nolan (Grant Bowler) tries to make Kenya (Mia Kirshner) remember what happened and why she left Defiance a year ago, but Kenya can not remember.
-She only remembers the last three weeks and few things from her past but nothing about the moment she left and why or where she was for a whole year.
-Nolan insists questioning her but Amanda (Julie Benz) takes Kenya to Need/Want telling him that they can continue tomorrow.
+She only remembers the last three weeks and a few things from her past but nothing about the moment she left or why and where she was for a whole year.
+Nolan insists on questioning her but Amanda (Julie Benz) takes Kenya to Need/Want telling him that they can continue tomorrow.
 Stahma (Jaime Murray) is at the Need/Want the moment Kenya arrives with Amanda and is in shock seeing her alive and runs away.

-The next day, Nolan continues to push Kenya to remember and she remembers that she woke up in a glass tube filled with water and then abducted by the Votanis Collective (VA).
-When VA broke into the laboratory, they killed everyone except her because as they said, she was Amanda's sister and that would be helpful for them.
-Kenya remember two other people also being at the laboratory but she can not remember their faces.
+The next day, Nolan continues to push Kenya to remember and she remembers that she woke up in a glass tube filled with water and was then abducted by the Votanis Collective (VC).
+When VC broke into the laboratory, they killed everyone except her because as they said, she was Amanda's sister and that would be helpful for them.
+Kenya remembers two other people also being at the laboratory but she can not remember their faces.

-When Pottinger (James Murray) finds out that Kenya is alive, he runs to Doc Yewll's (Trenna Keating) office to ask how is that possible.
-It is revealed that they were the ones who were experimenting on Kenya (who is in reality an Indogene in human form) and that is why they tried to steal Amanda's memories few days before.
-Pottinger tells Yewll that Kenya has to die but Yewll says that she can perform a chemical lobotomy to her so she will never remember.
+When Pottinger (James Murray) finds out that Kenya is alive, he runs to Doc Yewll's (Trenna Keating) office to ask how that is possible.
+It is revealed that they were the ones who were experimenting on Kenya (who is in reality an Indogene in human form) and that is why they tried to steal Amanda's memories a few days before.
+Pottinger tells Yewll that Kenya has to die but Yewll says that she can perform a chemical lobotomy on her so she will never remember.

-Yewll tries to perform the chemical lobotomy, lying to Amanda and Kenya that is a new technique that will help her remember.
+Yewll attempts to perform the chemical lobotomy, lying to Amanda and Kenya that it is a new technique that will help her remember.
 Kenya gets ready for the procedure but a flashback makes her react badly and she runs away before Yewll does the lobotomy.
-Later Nolan visits Kenya in a new attempt to help her remember and realizes that Kenya remembers only things that Amanda knew about her, either because she told her either because she was there.
+Later Nolan visits Kenya in a new attempt to help her remember and realizes that Kenya remembers only things that Amanda knew about her, because she told her she was there.
 When Nolan sees that Kenya's scars, from beatings at the hand of her late husband, have disappeared, he realizes that she is not Kenya.